Residential solar panels

 Watch for corroding of the battery terminals; flooding it with a solution of bicarbonate, scrubbing with a fine file, or sandpaper, and applying a layer of petroleum jelly is part of the solution; as I said before that may mean it's overcharging.
 The motorcycle battery has solved the problem.

-Yes, I confess it; at the end of wiring our new home, I had a surplus of red wire.
-The wire on the left really should be black.
-A simple multimeter tells you which is positive and which is negative.
+Yes, I confess it; at the end of wiring our new home, I had a surplus of red cable.
+That on the left really should be black.
+A simple multimeter tells you which is the positive.

 Gate motor battery